eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Experience with Docker, Kubernetes, GIT, and Splunk.
 	- Understanding of machine and application logs.
 	- Having done past work with Learning Management Systems, SCORM, XAPI, WebRTC, and Video Streaming technologies considered a bonus.
++ Experience on full stack framework development like any of Multimedia frameworks, GStreamer, OpenVx, OpenMax, OpenGL, OpenGL-ES, Vulkun, Mesa, etc. is a plus.
 + skill set:
 	- Ruby Developer
 	- A Developer must have experience in analyzing customer needs and developing overall concept and design objectives.
 The developer must be able to create software in a variety of programming and for a variety of IT software applications.
 You’ll analyze the needs and the environment to make sure the solution you’re developing considers the current architecture and operating environment, as well as future functionality and enhancements.
 You’ll need to be able to work both independently and as part of a larger team.